ver0nicahall/hackbright-capstone/README.md

 (to be updated)

 ## For Version 2.0:
-- **Messages:** Ability for users to message each other with questions re: items
+- **Messages:** Ability for users to message each other with questions about items.
+Users can send and receive messages.
 - **Ratings** After a rental is complete, a user has the ability to leave a rating and comments on their experience with the item for future borrowers to see.
 - **Likes/Views** Ability for users to "like" or bookmark items and view them later.
 Tracker for likes and views, ability to sort by most popular items.
 - **Password hashing:** Passwords will be hashed before being saved to the database

+## For Version 3.0!!:
+- **Nationwide:** Users can browse listings available nationwide and rent items from anyone in the US.
+Shipping instructions and packaging are handled through the website.